 Although UVM Police Services does not have primary jurisdiction for crimes that occur on non-University property, it can and does request and record this data from appropriate authorities as required by the Clery Act, including crimes that occur on non-campus property owned or controlled by recognized student organizations.
-Specifically, UVM Police Services requests crime statistics on an annual basis from the appropriate police agencies for any non-campus locations owned or controlled for educational purposes by the University or recognized student organizations; for calendar year 2019, many, but not all, agencies responded to this request.
+Specifically, UVM Police Services requests crime statistics on an annual basis from the appropriate police agencies for any non-campus locations owned or controlled for educational purposes by the University or recognized student organizations; for calendar year 2020, many, but not all, agencies responded to this request.
+Crime statistics for non-campus locations that were reported to UVM Police by other agencies are included in the totals in the statistical tables at the end of this report.